 “How does a guy go insane by being too smart?”

-It is possible that Paul was messing with me, and that I was so obsessed with this whole matter that I couldn’t see it, but it’s also possible that he believed it.
+It is possible that Paul was messing with me, and that I was so obsessed with this that I couldn’t see it, but it’s also possible that he believed it.
 We were both avid fans of the horror genre after all, and we were both irrational teenagers that still believed in various superstitions, black magic, curses, elements of dark art, and the supernatural.
-Our minds were just starting to understand the complex, adult understandings of the real world, while still young enough to consider the possibilities of what could occur under an altogether different premise.
+Our minds were just starting to understand the complex, adult understandings of the real world, while still young enough to consider the child-like belief in the possibilities of how reality could occur under an altogether different premise.

-Long story short, his attempts to warn me did set me back, and I did try to avoid the subject of David Hauser for a spell.
+Long story short, his attempts to warn me, followed by his questions, did set me back, and I did try to avoid the subject of David Hauser for a spell.
 I was not what one would call an intellectual young man.
 I had an insatiable curiosity, and I was an observant sort, but tackling highbrow intellectual theory, or highbrow literature, was beyond me.
-I was ill-equipped for that.
+I was ill equipped for that.
 Ill-equipped, naïve, and vulnerable to the idea that a thought, like a corruptible woman bent on destroying, could leave a person incapacitated to a point that they frequent a low-rent liquor store for the rest of their days and speak to non-existent people.

 I thought of the idea of an intellectual peak during that brief moment.
-I knew I hadn’t even come close to my intellectual peak at that point in my life, but I wondered if there was a peak, and if a person could know it as they neared it?
-Is there a maximum capacity that a person should be careful not to extend themselves beyond?
-Furthermore, if they do, do they risk an injury similar to those athletes risking physical injury to accomplish that which lies beyond the actual limits of their ability?
-I thought of a pole vaulter here, sticking a pole in the ground, attempting a jump he should have reconsidered and the resultant injuries that could follow.
+I knew I hadn’t even come close to my intellectual peak at that point in my life, but I wondered if there was a peak, and if a person could know it when they’ve arrived at it.
+Is there a maximum capacity that one should be wary of crossing, and if they do, do they risk an injury similar to those athletes risking physical injury to accomplish something that lies beyond the actual limits of their ability?
+I thought of a pole-vaulter here, sticking a pole in the ground, attempting a jump he should have reconsidered and the resultant injuries that could follow.

 When I recovered from those irrational fears, I went over to David Hauser.
 The level he spoke at, before I arrived at the windowsill he sat on, lowered as I progressed.
 I was still somewhat distant, pretending to look out at something beyond the window, standing near him.
 I neared even closer, and his volume dropped even more.
-Was it a coincidence that his volume dropped in direct relation to my proximity, or was he lowering his voice to avoid being heard?
+Was that a coincidence, or was he trying to prevent me from hearing him?

-Whatever the case was, I couldn’t hear him, and I was a little relieved.
-I felt encouraged by the fact that I had dared to near him without fear and more than a little relieved that no overwhelming theories had been implanted in my brain, in a manner I feared might be similar to an alien putting a finger on a human head and introducing thoughts to that brain that are so far beyond its capacity that the victim starts shaking –like what happened to that kid in The Shining, shaking and drooling with horrific thoughts dancing in his head– until the victim wakes up in a strait jacket repeating those thoughts over and over, screaming for the nurse to come in and provide them some relief in the form of unhealthy doses of chlorpromazine to release the pressure in their brain.
+Whatever the case was, I couldn’t hear him, and I was more than a little relieved.
+I felt encouraged by the fact that I had neared him, even though I was afraid.
+I was wary of getting too close however, for I feared the idea of having his overwhelming theories implanted in my brain.
+I thought that such an implantation might be equivalent to an alien putting a finger on a human head and introducing thoughts to that brain that are so far beyond its capacity that the victim starts shaking and drooling, like what happened to that kid in The Shining.
+I considered it plausible that I could wake in a strait jacket with that theory rattling around in my head, searching for an answer, until I ended up screaming for the nurse to come in and provide me some relief in the form of unhealthy doses of chlorpromazine to release the pressure in my head.

-I would later learn that David Hauser had achieved a doctorate in some subject, from some northeastern Ivy League school, and that fact placed him so far above those trapped in this incarnation of hell, AKA The Family Liquor Store, that I figured everyone involved needed a way to deal with his story.
+I would later learn that David Hauser had achieved a doctorate in some subject, from some northeastern Ivy League school, and that fact placed him so far above those trapped in this incarnation of hell, AKA The Family Liquor Store, that I figured everyone involved needed a way to deal with his story, and everyone did love the story.

-The fact was, no one knew the undisputed truth of what happened to David Hauser.
+The fact was no one knew the undisputed truth of what happened to David Hauser.
 We knew some truths, because he told us some truths, but he wouldn’t give us an answer, because he probably didn’t have one.
-My guess was that even if a sit down could be arranged David Hauser, in a clinical setting, or some climate that would assure him that his answers weren’t sought to satisfy a perverse curiosity, David Hauser would still not provide any answers, because he didn’t have any.
+My guess was that even if you could sit David Hauser down in a clinical setting, or create some sort of climate that would assure him that his answers weren’t going to be used to satisfy a perverse curiosity, you still wouldn’t get answers out of him, because he didn’t have any.

 The man that had spent the first half of his life answering the most difficult questions anyone could throw at him, had reached a block regarding the one answer that could prove beneficial to his continued existence.
 His solution, therefore, was to talk it out with a certain, special no one for answers.

 I had that answer, we all did, but I’m quite sure that our answer didn’t come anywhere close to solving the actualities of how a man could fall so far.
-I’m quite sure that our answer was nothing more than a comfortable alternative developed by us, for us, to try to resolve the complexities of a question that could’ve driven us insane if we sat down and tried to figure it out, and it trapped itself in our brain.
+I’m quite sure that it was nothing more than a comfortable alternative developed by us, for us, to try to resolve the complexities of such a complex question that could’ve driven us insane if we tried to figure it out, and it trapped itself in our brain.